-In local interviews conducted through the 2022 PIT count, many people expressed the desire to enter substance use treatment but stated that it was not available.
-Indeed, the 2022 King County PIT report counted just over 5,000 people who self-identified as living with a substance use disorder, and the vast majority of these individuals were living unsheltered.
-This was likely exacerbated by national trends, which saw substance use rise during the pandemic, fueled by the ongoing opioid and amphetamine crises.
+- 1489 - 1490 In local interviews conducted through the 2022 PIT count, many people expressed the desire to 1491 enter substance use treatment but stated that it was not available.
+Indeed, the 2022 King 1492 County PIT report counted just over 5,000 people who self-identified as living with a substance - 1493 use disorder, and the vast majority of these individuals were living unsheltered.
+This was likely - 1494 exacerbated by national trends, which saw substance use rise during the pandemic, fueled by - 1495 the ongoing opioid and amphetamine crises. - 1496

-1504 Regardless of the onset sequence, the simple fact remains that for many of these individuals 1505 the pathway out of homelessness is inextricably tied to the ability to access some form of 1506 substance use treatment.
-While this is certainly not representative of the entirety (or even the 1507 majority) of people experiencing unsheltered homelessness, this pathway is a critical one for a 1508 large number of people.
-Given the urgency of the crisis at hand, the Authority recognizes the 1509 critical need to online temporary housing options that can provide portions of this support, as 1510 policymakers and elected leadership across the region seek to address the broader behavioral 1511 health and residential treatment crisis.
+1497 Regardless of the onset sequence, the simple fact remains that for many of these individuals 1498 the pathway out of homelessness is inextricably tied to the ability to access some form of 1499 substance use treatment.
+While this is certainly not representative of the entirety (or even the 1500 majority) of people experiencing unsheltered homelessness, this pathway is a critical one for a 1501 large number of people.
+Given the urgency of the crisis at hand, the Authority recognizes the 1502 critical need to online temporary housing options that can provide portions of this support, as policymakers and elected leadership across the region seek to address the broader behavioral 1503 health and residential treatment crisis.62 1504

-1513 This direction builds on the National Innovation Service recommendation to increase the

-1514 availability of housing models that incorporate Assertive Community Treatment (ACT), a

-1515 multidisciplinary model that provides comprehensive community-based psychiatric support.
-As

-- noted in that report, ACT models showed a 37% greater reduction in homelessness and a - 1517 26% greater improvement in psychiatric symptom severity than traditional casework.
-The - 1518 implementation of this model could result in a community-centered, lower-cost alternative
+- 1505 - 1506 This direction builds on the National Innovation Service recommendation63 to increase the - 1507 availability of housing models that incorporate Assertive Community Treatment (ACT), a - 1508 multidisciplinary model that provides comprehensive community-based psychiatric support.
+As - noted in that report, ACT models showed a 37%64 greater reduction in homelessness and a - 1510 26% greater improvement in psychiatric symptom severity than traditional casework.65 The 1511 implementation of this model could result in a community-centered, lower-cost alternative - implementation of this model could result in a community-centered, lower-cost alternativesystem that can be tailored to people experiencing homelessness, instead of managing - 1512 system that can be tailored to people experiencing nomelessness, instead of manage - behavioral health through emergency rooms and clinics at a heavy cost. - 1514 - 1515 Importantly, this model can be tailored to support both sober living and harm reduction - 1516 approaches to recovery housing.
+Harm reduction approaches have been shown to be effective - 1517 ways of managing substance use.
+The National Harm Reduction Coalition reports that people review and meta-regression analysis.
+PLoS Medicine, 18(8): e1003750. https://doi. org/10.1371/journal.pmed.1003750

-&lt;sup>61 Gutwinski, S., Schreiter, S., Deutscher, K., & Fazel, S. (2021, August 23).
-The prevalence of mental disorders among homeless people in high-income countries: An updated systematic review and meta-regression analysis.
-PLoS Medicine, 18(8): e1003750. https://doi.org/10.1371/journal.pmed.1003750

-&lt;sup>62 Executive Constantine's recently announced behavioral health crisis center levy factors significantly into the Authority's long-term planning for residential and crisis supports for people experiencing homelessness over the coming years.
+62 Executive Constantine's recently announced behavioral health crisis center levy factors significantly into the Authority's long-term planning for residential and crisis supports for people experiencing homelessness over the coming years.
 This critical system capacity would potentially allow the Authority to reduce the footprint of this support type.
 However, in absence of an approved levy or implementation plan, the Authority could not factor those facilities into our modeling at this time.